josephmjoy/robotics/java_robotutils/README.md

 ```Java
 baseLogger.beginLogging();
 ```
 Then we log!
-Info messages are logged with priority 1 (a tag "_PRI:1" is inserted to the logged message).
+Info messages are logged with priority 1 (a tag "_PRI: 1" is inserted to the logged message).
 ```Java
 baseLogger.info("Logging an informational message");